Posted on April 20th, 2015

 Once your fence is first cleaned, adding a protective paint, staining, or sealant over your fence will help keep it in prime condition.
 Protective coatings help to prevent damage due to seasonal weather and other outdoor elements.
 Such sealants work to protect your fence by creating a tight seal.
 A fence that has a layer of sealant protecting it is a fence that is less likely to encounter rust and chipping.

-Contact us at Fence Maintenance System today for more information on properly maintaining your fence.
+Contact us at Fence by Maintenance Service today for more information on properly maintaining your fence.
 We will help ensure that your fence is safe and ready for the springtime season.